 Tips and Variations:

-- If you love texture add bits of boiled ube before freezing it.
+- If you love texture, add bits of boiled ube (purple yam) right before you freeze it.

 - Fresh Ube is not always available, so feel free to use frozen grated ube, or you can use ube halaya.
 Also note, that since ube halaya is already sweet, add less condensed milk.